-The Nuclear Medicine and PET Division provides a full slate of educational opportunities for its residents and fellows.
-Representatives from our division are routinely included on the faculties of local, regional, and national meetings, and sit on various committees of national societies, as well as the editorial boards of several major journals.
+Our Nuclear Medicine and PET division provides educational opportunities for its Residents and Fellows.
+Representatives from our division are included on the faculties of local, regional, and national groups, and sit on various committees of national societies, as well as the editorial boards of major journals.